ESEC-FSE/ESEC-FSE.github.io/pages/test_of_time_awards.md

 order: 5
 ---

 In 2018, the ESEC/FSE [steering committee]({% link pages/steering_committee.md %}) has installed a Test of Time Award.
-The Test of Time Award is given annually recognizing highly influential papers published ten years ago in ESEC or FSE.
+The Test of Time Award is given annually recognizing highly influential papers published ten years ago.

 {% assign award_years = site.data.test_of_time_awards | sort: "year" | reverse %}
 {% for award_year in award_years %}